-Tattoo Charlie got a lot of press through the years but at the time of the 1971 news article, Charlie’s was the last surviving tattoo shop in Baltimore.
-According to Charlie the others left in 1953 when the city’s health department passed new sanitation and licensing regulations.
-In a 1956 news article Charlie stated that his competition was leaving because of the new heath regulations and the fact that the city raised the age limit to get a tattoo from 18 to 21 years.
+In 1953 the city’s health department passed new sanitation and licensing regulations and raised the age limit to get a tattoo from 18 to 21 years.
+In a 1956 news article Charlie stated that his competition was leaving because of the new regulations.
 Charlie was proud that he stuck it out in Baltimore while weaker men moved on or gave up the trade.

 Originally published by the Tattoo Archive © 2006